fairlearn/fairlearn/docs/user_guide/assessment/error_estimation.rst

 In all cases, though, the numbers reported are intuitively reasonable.

-We provide methods such as :meth:`MetricFrame.group_min_ci`, which take the same arguments as their non-bootstrapped equivalents, but return results similar to the above.
+We provide methods such as :meth:`MetricFrame.group_min_ci`, which are similar to their non-bootstrapped counterparts.
+However, they have no :code:`errors` parameter, since if bootstrapping is active, then all metrics must return scalars anyway.

 Summary
 -------